When a Black Judge Retires, How Often Is the New Appointee Black?

 ‘Demographic stickiness’ affects how new members of some groups are chosen.

-When a Black Judge Retires, How Often Is the New Appointee Black?Machine learning can help identify new hypotheses to test.
+When a Black Judge Retires, How Often Is the New Appointee Black?Trying to spare someone else’s feelings can leave the person feeling insulted.

 We want to demonstrate our commitment to your privacy.
 Please review Chicago Booth's privacy notice, which provides information explaining how and why we collect particular information when you visit our website.